Newtype6/aws-bootcamp-cruddur-2023/journal/week0.md

 I also really liked the idea of an account alias for the IAM users, so I've set that up too, for ease.
 Plus all users are set up with MFA.

 ![AWS Alias screenshot](assets/AWS-alias.png)

+### Lastly!

+I've really enjoyed picking up a lot of new practical experience even though it's only Week 0.
+Looking forward to the next set of tasks!